leverj/api/source/includes/_futuresexamples.md

 ## Position
 ### Listen to position creation and any updates to an existing position

-Make sure you are listening to `position` after coneecting and registering successfully.
+Make sure you are listening to `position` after connecting and registering successfully.
+You will be notified when a new position is created or any of your position parameters is modified.
+For example, you will get a message when your margin or ranking changes.

 ```python